aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 2/harden-windows-gpo-restrict-app-installations.md

-# Harden A Windows Machine Using A Gpo That Restricts Control Application Installations
+# Harden A Windows Machine Using A GPO That Restricts Control Application Installations

 ## Tasks
 - Use a Windows VM for this task